udongo/udongo/upgrading.md

 # Upgrade guide
+## From 6.6 to 7.0
+### Seo
+In the past if you wanted to fetch an object that had an seo object in a specific locale, you would have to fetch all those objects and loop them to exclude the ones that didn't.
+I say no more of this rubbish!

+Now you can do something like ```Page.visible.with_seo(:nl)``` This will then fetch all visible pages with seo in the specified locale.
+No more looping...

+However!
+You do need to add a column ```seo_locales``` to each model that uses the ```Concerns::Seo``` in order for this to work.
+You also have to resave every model that uses this concern.

+In short:
+* Add text field seo_locales to your SEO models
+* Run script to resave all SEO models

 ## From 6.5 to 6.6
 ### Pages
 There's a new setting for pages which makes it possible to add images to pages.